Apply for British Naturalisation

 You may often hear British naturalisation for non-EEA foreign national adult applicants be referred to as the ‘five-year immigration route’.
 This is because for this immigration route to earn full British citizenship, the naturalisation application after receiving Indefinite Leave to Remain is only the final step in earning full UK nationality.
 To do so, you will need to have been living legally in the UK for at least five years before applying to become a British national.
 An exception to this rule is foreign national spouses of British citizens applying for naturalisation, in which case it is sometimes possible to apply after just three years of lawful residence in the UK.
 This process is often known as citizenship by marriage, although it still falls under applying for British nationality.

-Further on top of this, in the 12 months/one year period leading up to your application, you must have spent no more than 90 days abroad and absent from the UK.
-An important criteria for the Home Office and UK immigration restrictions when applying for citizenship is that you can prove you fully intend on living in the UK after receiving your British citizenship, and if you have spent an extended period of time abroad away from the UK during your legal residence here, it may indicate to immigration controls that you actually intend to return abroad after receiving British nationality.
+In addition, in the 12 months/one year period leading up to your application, you must have spent no more than 90 days abroad and absent from the UK.
+An important criteria for the Home Office and UK immigration restrictions when applying for citizenship is that you can prove you fully intend on living in the UK after receiving your British citizenship, and if you have spent an extended period of time abroad away from the UK it may indicate to you intend to return abroad after receiving British nationality.

-If you really do need to spend some significant time abroad, then you might be able to have your case evaluated by the Home Office if there are compelling grounds for your case.
-Here at the Immigration Advice Service, we always recommend that people keep a thorough collection of evidence and supporting documents that detail and demonstrate the reasons for your absence each time you leave the UK.
+If you must spend significant time abroad, then you might be able to have your case evaluated by the Home Office if there are compelling grounds for your case.
+At IAS, we always recommend that people keep a thorough collection of evidence and supporting documents that detail and demonstrate the reasons for your absence each time you leave the UK.
 The Home Office keeps access to detailed immigration records and is capable of easily investigating the amount of time you have spent in or out of the UK, so it’s important that you are prepared to defend your case if necessary.

-If you choose to submit your application to become a British citizen yourself, you’ll need to complete and submit for AN, the application for naturalisation as a British citizen.
+If you choose to submit your British citizenship application by yourself, you’ll need to complete and submit for AN, the application for naturalisation as a British citizen.
 Form AN is 30 pages long and there are also guidance notes and an accompanying supporting guidance booklet available to help assist you in completing the form.

 Some of the information you will need to include as part of Form AN includes: